rcarmo/azure-acme-foundation/README.md

 * [x] Jumpbox and diagnostics storage account
 * [x] Networking

-> **Note:** Right now all VMs start a `redis` container for testing OMS monitoring.
-That will be removed in the future.

 ## What

-This is a set of scripts to generate and deploy Azure Resource Manager templates for multi-tier, multi-tenant solutions.
+This is a set of scripts to generate and deploy Azure Resource Manager templates for multi-tier, multi-tenant solutions from a simple(r) YAML specification (see `project.yaml`)

-A `tenant` is defined as a set of resource groups, each of which maps to a typical application tier or environment:
+A `tenant` is defined as a set of resource groups, each of which maps to a typical application tier or environment, and which _always_ includes two base layers:

-# ACME

-## Default Layers:

-You _always_ get two base templates you need to deploy first: `monitoring` and `networking`.

-By default, `monitoring` contains a shared diagnostics storage account and (if enabled) OMS resources, whereas `networking` contains the virtual network for your deployments and
+* `networking` (VNET, NSGs and public IPs, if any)

-* `foundation` (networking, OMS monitoring and an SSH jumpbox)
+* `monitoring` OMS monitoring
-* `data` (IaaS database servers)
-* `middleware` (app servers)
-* `frontend` (front-end servers)
-* `devops` (Jenkins, etc.)

 This is what the default monitoring dashboard looks like after a few minutes: